Advice for staff

-This allows staff to view the similarity report and see exact details of any matching text and its source.
+This allows staff to view the similarity report (if requested) and see exact details of any matching text and its source.
 It also allows staff to mark work and apply feedback, including the ability to create and use sets of feedback comments (Quick Marks), and apply marking rubrics.
 For help with marking and feedback, see the Help and support page:

 Using Turnitin with students

 We urge staff, where appropriate, to allow students to use Turnitin to review drafts of their work and the associated similarity report, before final submission, as part of the practice of learning good writing and referencing practice.
 To enable this, staff should both select that draft work is not added to the Turnitin database and also that students know how to interpret a similarity report.

 It is important that you inform your students that the similarity checking service is being used when they submit work for assessment and that they know whether or not their work will be retained in a Turnitin database.

 Turnitin similarity checking is an online service that enables the comparison of students' work against electronic sources including other students' work.
 The service is managed by iParadigms Europe Ltd in Newcastle upon Tyne is available to all UK tertiary education institutions by subscription.

 The similarity checking service works by executing searches of online sources, extensive databases of reference material, as well as content previously submitted by other users.
 Passages copied directly or very closely from existing sources will be identified by the software and both the original and the potential copy will be displayed for the tutor to view.
 The tutor will also be able to see where direct quotations are appropriately referenced.

 The software makes no decisions as to whether a student has plagiarised, it simply highlights sections of text that are duplicated in other sources.
 All work will continue to be reviewed by the course tutor.